Venerated words.

 6. Biophysical.

-Life needs awareness to make the choices needed to survive — how else could it be; only this essential singularity sets its BEINGS apart.
+Life needs AWARENESS to make the choices needed to survive — how else could it be; only this essential singularity sets its BEINGS apart.
+Bootstrapped from inherited codes, BEINGS use prior experience to assess their current SENSATIONS, converting whatever they can recognize into the measurements of significance that inform their choices.

-Body and mind, the wax and its form — only in imagination can these be divided.
+Body and mind, the wax and its form, exist divided only in words.

 on being heard

-With a foreign tongue I can barely speak here, but even in silence language is inescapable.
+With a foreign tongue I can barely speak but even in silence language is inescapable.
 This is not madness.
-The brain, reflecting on the information the senses provide, asleep or awake anticipates a future space, integrating experience into an internal model, and testing this through thought and conversation.
+Asleep or awake our brains reflect on the information our senses provide, integrating our experience into an internal model that anticipates future-space, and testing this through thought and conversation.

 open quotation markIt is not necessary to ask whether soul and body are one, just as it is not necessary to ask whether the wax and its shape are one, nor generally whether the matter of each thing and that of which it is the matter are one.
 For even if one and being are spoken of in several ways, what is properly so spoken of is the actuality.
 Aristotle, 350 BC